starlqghts/spoofie/README.md

       - python -m pymobiledevice3 amfi enable-developer-mode
       - Next Steps: Restart your iPhone when prompted, unlock it with your passcode, and tap "Turn On" on the system prompt that appears on your phone screen.
          - If it says: failed to connect to usbmuxd socket
-            - Install iTunes from the Microsoft Store (this installs the necessary Apple device drivers for Windows).
+              1. Install iTunes from the Microsoft Store (this installs the necessary Apple device drivers for Windows).
-            - Open the Windows Start Menu, type Services, and open the app.
+              2. Open the Windows Start Menu, type Services, and open the app.
-            - Find Apple Mobile Device Service, right-click it, and click Start (or Restart).
+              3. Find Apple Mobile Device Service, right-click it, and click Start (or Restart).
-            - Unplug your iPhone, plug it back in, unlock it, and tap Trust.
+              4. Unplug your iPhone, plug it back in, unlock it, and tap Trust.
-            - Run your command again in PowerShell:
+              5. Run your command again in PowerShell
 ---

 ## Project Structure